Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "Did he just—?"
 Coombes began, and faltered when it occurred to him he didn’t know how to phrase the question.

 "Don’t ask.
 I’m pretty sure he’d act the same if you were a ninety-year-old Gaoian right now," Ava sighed a third time.
-“He’s always like this when I’m single, especially now Adam and Marty are expecting and I think sometimes he forgets I’m not actually his flesh and blood…” She paused, then cleared her throat.
-“Sorry.
+"He’s always like this when I’m single, especially now Adam and Marty are expecting and I think sometimes he forgets I’m not actually his flesh and blood…" She paused, then cleared her throat.
+"Sorry.
 You don’t need to hear all this.
-And it’s all so *petty* next to Gao and everything…”
+And it’s all so *petty* next to Gao and everything…"

 Coombes chuckled.
 "Hey, sweat the little stuff, it’s cool.
 Keeps you sane."